AUSTRAC Executive Committee

 Chris Collett - Deputy CEO Intelligence and International

-Prior to taking on this role, Chris was the Assistant Secretary for Transnational Crime Policy, in the Australian Government Department of Home Affairs.
+Prior to joining AUSTRAC, Chris was the Assistant Secretary for Transnational Crime Policy, in the Australian Government Department of Home Affairs.
 He was responsible for policy, legislation and advice to Government across a range of criminal justice areas.
 This included responsibility for Australia’s anti-money laundering/counter-terrorism financing legislative and policy framework, including engagement with the Financial Action Task Force (FATF) and oversight of the Anti-Money Laundering Assistance Team (AMLAT).